ChristianRas/Blackjack/README.md

 ## User Instructions

 Make sure to have the required packages laid out in requirements.txt.
 All other instructions are given during playthrough of the game.
+The game can be opened directly via the .bat file